sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	Where `<my_ec2_key>` is the name of the key imported in the previous step.

-12. Add the cluster's config to your Kubernetes config file
+12. Add the cluster's config to your Kubernetes config file:

 	```
 	aws eks update-kubeconfig --name sas-viya
 	```

-13. Run the `build.sh` command with the `--docker-registry-url` argument being the repository URI
+13. Run the `build.sh` command with the `--docker-registry-url` argument specifying the repository URI:

 	Example (**do not copy**)
 	```